ahatstat/hashstat-pool/README.md

 Connects to a pool for mining Nexus Hash channel.
 The program communicates over a serial port to a compatible FPGA board running nexus hashing algorithm.

 To Run on Windows:
+Edit config.ini to set the com port connected to the FPGA board.

 skminer.exe pooladdress port payoutAddress

 for example: